The number of accessible paths in the hypercube: Proof of Theorem 2

 So

-If the $G_{k-1}(\ldots)$ on the right hand side did not depend on $b'$, one could compute exactly the sum on $b'$.
+If the $G_{k-1}(\cdots)$ on the right-hand side did not depend on $b'$, one could compute exactly the sum on $b'$ using Newton's binomial formula.
 We will write bounds on $G_{k-1}$ using quantities that do not depend on $b'$ and compute this sum.

 To do this, remark that $G_k$ is an increasing function of $b$.
-Indeed, as we forbid more bits ($b$ increases), we close more open paths, $\tilde\phi_k(b)$ decreases (or remains constant) and, from \eqref{defgen}, $G_k$ increases.
+Indeed, as we forbid more bits ($b$ increases), we close more open paths, $\tilde\phi_k(b)$ decreases (or remains constant) and, from (\ref{defgen}), $G_k$ increases.

 Therefore, a lower bound is easy: $G_{k-1}(\mu,Y/L,L,b+b')\ge G_{k-1}(\mu,Y/L,L,b)$ and